box/viewer.js/README.md

 * `Crocodoc.LAYOUT_VERTICAL_SINGLE_COLUMN` Pages are scrolled vertically and arranged into a single column even when zoomed out.
 * `Crocodoc.LAYOUT_HORIZONTAL` Pages within the viewer are horizontally and arranged into a single row.
 * `Crocodoc.LAYOUT_PRESENTATION` One page is shown at a time with no scrolling.
 Custom transitions may be used to switch between pages.
+* `Crocodoc.LAYOUT_PRESENTATION_TWO_PAGE` Two pages are shown at a time, side by side, with no scrolling.
+Custom transitions may be used to switch between pages.

 NOTE: `.crocodoc-page` and `.crocodoc-page-inner` classes can be used to style pages, but there are some important restrictions:
 * `.crocodoc-page`: padding should be used to adjust page spacing (never use margin for this)
 * `.crocodoc-page`: background should be transparent, unless you want the background to also appear as a border (based on the padding size) - use `.crocodoc-page-inner` for changing the background of pages

+#### Other Layout Modes

+The above list are the modes that are included as part of the bundled viewer.js library.
+Here are some other layout modes that can be included alongside the library to add new layout functionality:

+* `'vertical-two-page'` Behaves like `Crocodoc.LAYOUT_PRESENTATION_TWO_PAGE` for zooming and `Crocodoc.LAYOUT_VERTICAL` for scrolling ([gist](https://gist.github.com/lakenen/bfd2dd12b8b89489ff7f)).
+* `'presentation-vertical'` Behaves like `Crocodoc.LAYOUT_PRESENTATION` for page layout (e.g., one page visible at a time) and `Crocodoc.LAYOUT_VERTICAL` for zooming ([gist](https://gist.github.com/lakenen/16136477a57c84eff224)).
+* **\[Your layout here!\]** - if you have a layout you'd like to contribute, create a gist like the examples above, and we'd be happy to include it.

 ### Realtime Page Streaming